 The terminals are within walking distance, however shuttles are available to transfer passengers.

-Airport services include an information centre, baggage trolleys, a smoking room, ATMs, phone chargers, vending machines, luggage storage and packaging, a lost and found, medical services, a baby-care station, VIP and first class lounges, restaurants and shops, and business services that include fax, photocopying, printing, and internet.
+Airport services include an information centre, baggage trolleys, a smoking room, ATMs, phone chargers, vending machines, luggage storage and packaging, a lost and found, medical services, a baby-care station, VIP and first class lounges, restaurants and shops, and business services.

 Parking is located in front of Terminal 1.
-The first hour is CNY 4, and every 30 minutes thereafter is an additional CNY 2.
+The first hour is RMB 4, and every 30 minutes thereafter is an additional RMB 2.